Stacy London Announces Her New Relationship On Instagram: Now I Date Her. That's It

 Fashion icon Stacy London is known for sharing powerful stories.
 In 2018, London penned an essay for Refinery29 about her financial struggles, the subsequent breakup of a previous relationship, and her spine surgery.

-Now, in an Instagram post, London reveals that she is in her first relationship with a woman, musicians Cat Yezbak, and that they have been together for over a year.
+Now, in an Instagram post, London reveals that she is in her first relationship with a woman, musician Cat Yezbak, and that they have been together for over a year.
 She also explains why she’s telling fans about it now.

 “NOT THAT IT’S ANY OF YOUR BUSINESS BUT…” begins London on her Instagram, nodding to social media gossip about her relationship.
 She opens up about her year: London's father recently died and she dealt with unforeseen health issues.
 “Through those difficulties,” she wrote, “there has been such incredible joy as well.
 The person most responsible for that is @catyezbak, who is my girlfriend and has been for over a year.”